Also on this page:

 With several of the above organizations providing referrals, you should be able to find what you need if you’re willing to explain your situation.
 If you can’t, navigate to the Idaho CareLine to get a free referral to nearby social services.

 Just half an hour west of Boise, Nampa has a cost of living similar to — or even cheaper than — its better-known neighbor.
 This is great news for Northwest Nazarene University and CWI students, not to mention University of Idaho students in Caldwell, just 12 miles up the road.
-In Boise, studio apartments are less than $500 a month, but in Nampa you might even find a good one at $400.
-And if you want to buy a home, no problem: Housing prices sit at around the $100,000 mark.
-Meanwhile, you can still take advantage of the cheap fares on the ValleyRide bus system.
+Your rental rates may be lower than Boise and you can still take advantage of the cheap fares on the ValleyRide bus system.
 College of Western Idaho students can even hop on for free.

 Most of the organizations in Boise have a service area that includes Nampa, so look to the capital as well.
 Don’t expect everything to align, however.
 The two towns are in different counties, so there are some distinct organizations working in Nampa.
 Here are a few:

-If you’ve come up empty after exploring social services in Nampa and Boise, type in what you need to the Idaho CareLine, which maintains a directory of local social service organizations.
+If you’ve come up empty after exploring social services in Nampa and Boise, visit the Idaho CareLine, which maintains a directory of local social service organizations.
 You can also head to Treasure Valley Community Resource Center, which is like an information desk for social services.
 They’ll ask about your situation, and then connect you with a specific person at an organization that can help you.
 TVCRC works closely with the Region III Housing Coalition, so putting people in emergency shelters or renters in affordable homes is a particular specialty.

 Idaho Falls sits just over 30 minutes southwest of BYU-Idaho.
 Satellite campuses for both University of Idaho and Idaho State University are also there, serving students from the eastern part of the state.
 If you’re a student at any of these schools or another institution in the area, you likely already know it’s an inexpensive place to live.
 For one thing, you can rent an apartment for two-thirds what it would cost you elsewhere in the country.
 Utilities, healthcare and gas are all affordable.
 The one thing that will set you back is getting out of Idaho Falls.
 The nearest international airport is in Salt Lake City, three hours away.
 So unless you’re from the vicinity, budget a bit extra for bus fare during the holidays.